lxgr-linux/buildaur/README.md

 # Introduction

 An AUR helper? what's that?
 And what's the AUR in general?
-The AUR is an software repository for archlinux users and theyr self created or packaged software which is not in an official repository.
-There the packages are not stored traditionaly as packages, like in an normal software repository.
-They are stored as 'PKGBUILD's which are used in an makeprocess to create and install the package it self.
+The AUR is an software repository for archlinux users and their self created or packaged software which is not in an official repository.
+There the packages are not stored traditionaly as packages, like in a normal software repository.
+They are stored as 'PKGBUILD's which are used in a makeprocess to create and install the package itself.
-An AUR helper is an program which makes this job for you, just like a normal packagemanager like pacman.
+An AUR helper is an program which does this job for you, just like a normal package manager like pacman.
 Buildaur is one of those.
 https://wiki.archlinux.org/index.php/Arch_User_Repository